Peppermint-Lab/peppermint/README.md

 - We are now on linode marketplace we can be viewed here <a href="https://www.linode.com/marketplace/apps/peppermint-lab/peppermint/">here</a>

-## Roadmap for new features

-There is currently a trello roadmap available which is updated daily - https://trello.com/b/tOMsptar/peppermint

 ## Documentation

 We have started working on creating documentation for peppermint which covers development to general usage.
 Click <a href="https://docs.peppermint.sh">here</a> to be taken directly there.